-The medical home team works with your child and family to make sure all medical and non-medical needs – including educational services, family support, and out-of-home care – are met.
-If you have other children who need emotional support, such as a sibling who could use a support group, ask your medical home for a referral.
+The medical home team works with your child and family to ensure all medical and non-medical needs are met.
+This includes educational services, family support and out-of-home care.
+If you have other children who need emotional support, like a sibling who could use a support group, ask your medical home for a referral.
 Most medical homes can put you in touch with social workers or other community organizations that can help connect you to what you need.

 Some family practice doctors or pediatricians might not be familiar with the medical home model of care.
-They might not know the benefits of a medical home or that they can be reimbursed for some of the expenses of creating a medical home practice.
+They might not know the benefits of a medical home or that they can be reimbursed (paid) for some of the expenses of creating a medical home practice.